 — John 1:26-28

-The location of John the Baptist’s settlement at Bethany beyond the Jordan, opposite Jericho, has long been known from the Bible and from Byzantine and medieval texts.
-But today’s pilgrim has easy access unlike visitors of old.
-Even though early Christians followed the traditional route from Jerusalem to Jericho and across a ford to the baptismal site, the end of the Byzantine era and the shifting of trade routes brought about a decline east of the river that led to a change in the traditional pilgrimage journey: a convenient stop on the western bank to commemorate the baptism of Jesus.
-As late as 1994, the banks of both sides of the river were heavily mined, but a fruit of the Jordan-Israel peace treaty was the de-mining of the area and the systematic excavation of the settlement on the eastern side.
-These excavations led to the 1996 re-discovery of the location where John had been living and carrying out his baptisms.
+The location of John the Baptist’s settlement at Bethany beyond the Jordan, opposite Jericho, has long been known from the Bible and from pilgrims’ and historians’ accounts throughout history.
+But today’s pilgrim arriving in Jordan has easy access unlike visitors of old.
+Even though early Christians followed the traditional pilgrimage route from Jerusalem to Mount Nebo through Jericho and across a ford to the baptismal site, the end of the Byzantine era and the shifting of trade routes brought about a decline east of the river that led to a change in the traditional pilgrimage journey: a convenient stop on the western bank to commemorate the baptism of Jesus.
+As late as 1994, the banks of both sides of the river were heavily mined, but a fruit of the Jordan-Israel peace treaty and after the late Father Michele Piccirillo accompanied H.R.H.
+Prince Ghazi Bin Mohammad to the site, Jordan started de-mining the area and the systematic excavation of the settlement on the eastern side.
+These excavations that started in 1996 led to the re-discovery of many archaeological sites closely linked to the important Biblical events that took place here.

-From the time of Jesus until the 6th Century AD, the area and its settlements were known by several names, including Bethabara, Bethania, Ainon and Saphsaphas.
-It is depicted and named on the 6th Century Madaba Mosaic Map of the Holy Land as “Ainon (spring) where now is Saphsaphas.”
+From the time of Jesus until the 6th Century AD, the area and its settlements were known by several names, including Bethabara / Bethany beyond the Jordan (John 1:28 & John 10:40), and Ainon and Saphsaphas according to the 6th Century Madaba Mosaic Map of the Holy Land as “Ainon (spring) where now is Saphsaphas.”
 Today the area’s Arabic name is al-Maghtas – the Place of Baptism.

 Refuge, redemption and rebirth – all constant biblical themes connected to this sacred settlement.
-Today, pilgrims can re-trace the footsteps of the early Christian tradition by visiting the cave where John the Baptist lived and carried out his works.
-Early pilgrims noted that water flowed from the cave, which John drank and used for baptisms.
-The cave was transformed into a church during the Byzantine period.
-The water channel and the church, which is built around the cave, have been excavated and are open to viewing.
+Today, pilgrims can retrace the footsteps of the early Christian tradition by visiting the cave where John the Baptist lived and started his ministry and enjoy the “wilderness” he described himself living in the way we have described in the Bible.
+The cave was transformed into a church during the Byzantine period indicating its importance.

-Closer to the Jordan River are the remains of five memorial churches built by early believers.
+Where the spring met the river Jordan, one can see the remains of five memorial churches and a unique Cruciform Baptistry built by early believers.
 They were carefully described by pilgrims and travelers throughout history, linking them with Jesus’ baptism.
-Some of these churches existed and were described well into the Islamic periods, a sign of Christian-Muslim coexistence in Jordan that continues to this day.
-In 2014, Pope Francis visited the baptism site on the first day of his “Pilgrimage of Prayer” to the Holy Land.
-Here, he paused for reflection at the River Jordan; visited the ruins of the early churches built to commemorate the very place where Jesus was baptized; and enjoyed worship at the new Church of the Baptism of Jesus, a yet unfinished Catholic church.*
+Three of these churches existed and were described well into the Islamic periods, a sign of Christian-Muslim coexistence in Jordan that continues to this day.
+Many heads of different denominations have visited the site since the year 2000.
+The most recent was in 2014, when H.H.
+Pope Francis visited the baptism site on the first day of his “Pilgrimage of Prayer” to the Holy Land.
+Here, he paused for reflection at the River Jordan; visited the ruins of the early churches built to commemorate the very place where Jesus was baptized; and met Christian and Muslim refugees from Syria and Iraq at the new Church of the Baptism of Jesus, a yet unfinished Latin church.

 For more information and an online tour, please visit www.baptismsite.com.